stymjswl/blog/naver_scraping_blog.md

 ## Understanding Naver's Architecture

-Before you start with the code, you need to understand how Naver organizes its content.
+Before you start coding, you need to understand how Naver organizes its content.
 Unlike Google's minimalist structure, Naver is a complex ecosystem with multiple specialized sections.

 ### Naver's Main Sections

 **Search Results (Web Search)**: The core organic search functionality at `search.naver.com` returns web pages, images, videos, and specialized content blocks.
 Naver heavily features its own content ecosystem, meaning you'll often see Naver Blog, Naver News, and Naver Cafe results mixed with traditional web results.

-**Paid Advertisements**: Sponsored listings served from `ad.search.naver.com` with different DOM structures and wrapped in redirect URLs or promotional blocks requiring careful extraction.
+**Paid Advertisements**: Sponsored listings served from `ad.search.naver.com` with varying DOM structures and wrapped in redirect URLs or promotional blocks requiring careful extraction.

 **News Aggregation**: The news section at `news.naver.com` aggregates real-time articles from hundreds of Korean news sources with categorization by topic.